otivam/tic_tac/README.md

 This is my first online game.

-I also love :musical_note:, :coffe:, :pizza:, :books: and :dancer:.
+I also love :musical_note:, :coffee:, :pizza:, :books: and :dancer:.